 Martin Smith is an award winning filmmaker whose short TRACKS - a naturalistic portrayal of children's cruelty in a powerful, raw and affecting film - won the BAFTA Scotland Award for Best Short Film.

-His latest short SEAGULLS, made with Creative Scotland's Scottish Shorts, Hopscotch Films, Screen Productions and DigiCult had its World Premiere in competition at the 2014 Berlin International Film Festival, where it was nominated for the Crystal Bear for Best Short Film.
-The film won The Golden Reel Award for Best Short Children's Film at the Tiburon International Film Festival California, Won the Outstanding Achievement Award from the State Of California Senate at the Borrego Springs International Film Festival in California, and has screened at over 30 film festivals to date, picking up Best Short Film Nominations in 10 International Competitions.
+His latest short SEAGULLS had its World Premiere in competition at the Berlin International Film Festival, where it was nominated for the Crystal Bear for Best Short Film.
+The film won The Golden Reel Award for Best Short Children's Film at the Tiburon International Film Festival California, Won the Outstanding Achievement Award from the State Of California Senate at the Borrego Springs International Film Festival in California, and has screened at over 40 film festivals to date, picking up Best Short Film Nominations in 20 International Competitions.

-LIAR was his third commissioned short, a film with Blue Iris Films, The Bureau and Rankin Film Productions made for Collabor8te.
-The film won the BAFTA New Talent Award for Best Writing as well as being Nominated Best International Short at IndieCork, and was nominated Best Short Film in the Grand Prix at the Bilbao International Short Film Festival.
+LIAR was his third commissioned short, made for Collabor8te.
+The film won the BAFTA New Talent Award for Best Writing, was Nominated Best International Short at IndieCork, and was nominated Best Short Film in the Grand Prix at the Bilbao International Film Festival.

 Martin was selected by the Toronto International Film Festival to participate in their Talent Lab where he was mentored by Danny Boyle and John Collee.
 Martin was also selected by the Edinburgh International Film Festival to participate in the EIFF Talent Lab.